Brandenburg Gate

 Is photography allowed?

-Yes, photography is allowed at the Brandenburg Gate, and it is a popular spot for both casual and professional photographers.
+Yes, photography is permitted at the Brandenburg Gate, making it a popular spot for both amateur and professional photographers.

 Are there guided tours?